8BitVino/mapmaker/readme.md

 # MapMaker

 ## Background
-MapMaker is a map-making utility designed for the AgonLight 2 and Console8 systems, written entirely in BBC Basic with VDP MODE 8.
-Mode 8 was chosen to showcase large 16x16 bitmaps with 64-color support.
-The release (V1.0) playfield is 15x15 wide - but future versions of editor will allow bigger and smaller maps.
-Create your own maps in the **mapmaker.bas** editor and then use the **game.bas** template to create your own game.
+MapMaker is a map-making utility designed for the AgonLight and Console8 systems, written entirely in BBC Basic with MODE8.
+Mode 8 was chosen to showcase 16x16 bitmaps with 64-color support.
+The release playfield is 15x15 wide - but future versions of editor will allow bigger and smaller maps.

 ## System Requirements
 - Tested on (pre-compiled) **Fab Agon Emulator 0.9.12**